allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 ## Webserver

 Once installed, move onto the [Gunicorn Guide](gunicorn.md) and decide on whether you're going to use [NGINX](nginx.md) or [Apache](apache.md).
 You will also need to install [supervisor](supervisor.md) to run the background tasks.

+## Updating

+Periodically [new releases](https://github.com/allianceauth/allianceauth/releases/) are issued with bug fixes and new features.
+To update your install, simply activate your virtual environment and update with `pip install --upgrade allianceauth`.
+Be sure to read the release notes which will highlight changes.

+Some releases come with changes to settings: update your project's settings with `allianceauth update /home/allianceserver/myauth`.

+Always restart celery and gunicorn after updating.